Ali7040/Ali7040/README.md

 # Hi there 👋, I'm Ali Haider!

 ## My name is Ali Haider, a BSCS student, and Fullstack web developer.
 I am passionate about contributing to open-source projects and exploring the realms of AR/VR and AI.
-Excited to collaborate and learn from the vibrant GitHub community.
+Excited to collaborate and learn from the vibrant GitHub community. 🌱 I’m currently learning machine learning (ML)

 ## Skills
 Some of the skills I'm proficient in include: